steveathon/bootstrap-wysiwyg/README.md

     3. If this didn't work, just run `bower install` and `npm install` and `gulp build`
   * **Commit** your changes.
 All active files are in the /src/ directory.
   * **Build** again with `gulp build`
-  * **Test** as needed.
-Write tests and add them to one of the test suites in /tests/.
-Please write new tests as needed and make sure you didn't break another test.
   * **Issue a Pull Request** on this repository.

 Be sure to be active.
 All discussion takes place in issue.
-Phoenix Common.js is licenced under the MIT open source licence.

 Original Licence
 ------------